akleinhesselink/Competitive_HOI/README.md

-## Computer Code for "Detecting and interpreting higher order interactions in
+## Computer Code for "Detecting and interpreting higher order interactions in ecological communities".
-ecological communities".

 This directory contains all R scripts necessary to run the simulations and analyses and generate the figures presented in the manuscript.

 ### Reproducing analyses

 The 'code' directory contains all the R scripts.
 To recreate the analyses in the manuscript open an R session and set the working directory to this folder containing this README file (alternatively open the .Rproject file in Rstudio).
-Then run the "run_all_scripts.R" script. **Note: running all analyses may take ~5 minutes to complete.**
+Then run the "run_all_scripts.R" script. **Note: running all analyses may take ~5 minutes to complete.**  This R projects uses *renv* to track R packages required to run the analyses.
+If there are issues with package versions please see the documentation for renv here: https://rstudio.github.io/renv/articles/collaborating.html

 ### File details